Keck-FOBOS/fiberlab/docs/installation.rst

     pip install -e ".[dev]"

-Note that use of the quotes is shell dependent; e.g., you need them for zshell (the current default Mac shell), but they'll cause a fault in bash.
+Note that use of the quotes is shell dependent; e.g., you need them for ``zshell`` (the current default Mac shell), but they'll cause a fault in ``bash``.

-Installation in this way should also means that changes made to the code should take effect immediately when re-running code.
+Installation in this way should also mean that changes made to the code should take effect immediately when re-running code.

 Uninstall